nstefana/one-guitar-band/README.md

 ## One Guitar Band Version 1.0

 This repository contains a first release of One Guitar Band as a standalone WINDOWS application.
-The application will run with limitations, but we will offer a completely unlocked version to a limited number of users for FREE.
+The application will run with limitations, but we can offer a completely unlocked version to a limited number of users for FREE.
 This offer is for a limited number of users and a first-come first-served approach will be followed.

 ### Trial limitations